Amazon workers vote against unionizing at upstate NY warehouse

 Amazon warehouse workers near Albany, N.Y., have voted no to a union, delivering a blow to the fledgling effort to organize employees at one of the country's largest employers.

-More than 900 Amazon employees were eligible to vote on whether to join the upstart Amazon Labor Union, federal officials said.
+More than 900 Amazon employees were eligible to vote on whether to join the upstart Amazon Labor Union, run by current and former Amazon warehouse workers unaffiliated with traditional unions.
 The vote tally was 406 votes against unionizing to 206 votes in favor.

 At the Albany-area warehouse, known as ALB1, workers voted in person for four days, casting ballots in a tent in the facility's parking lot.
 National Labor Relations Board officials tallied them by hand in a process streamed over live video on Tuesday.